AAnuvrath/wicked_wench/README.md

 # wicked_wench
-Political power flows from the barrel of the gun(Chinese communist leader Mao Zedong)
+Political power flows from the barrel of the gun(~Mao Zedong)